molily/molily.de/_posts/2016-05-16-mobile-web-performance.md

 ## The best practices that are killing us

-So why do mobile web sites perform so badly?
+So why do mobile websites perform so badly?
 In my opinion, developers follow best practices.
 If they are applied without consideration, these practices may kill us:

 <ol class="compact-list">
 <li>Progressive Enhancement and Unobtrusive JavaScript</li>